 This one is a really quick and easy Christmas tree idea.
 If you have potted plants at home, decorate them with shimmering light strings, decorative streamers, and shiny balls, and in no time, have a fun Christmas tree ready to make your guest go wow!

 If you’re lucky to have succulent plants in your garden, then make your decoration unique with a succulent Christmas tree.
 Whether you place them on a table, or on a shelf, these nature-inspired Christmas trees look beautiful.
 You can even make large ones but they will require a lot of time and space.
 Scroll down for ideas.

 Pine Cone Christmas Tree

 If you don’t like vibrant colors around you but want something simple yet unique for Christmas; nothing better than staying natural.
-In simple words, you can use natural elements to decorate your home for the day.
 One cool idea is to make use of pine cones to form a dry DIY Christmas tree.
 It can be embellished with lights or decorative objects, if you may, else they look equally impressive all bland.
 If you doubt, see some ideas below and get inspired.

 Pillow Christmas Tree

 You can make a stylish Christmas tree by doing as little as stacking up some pillows.
 The color of pillow covers must be pretty and there you go.

 That corner shelf at home can be utilized as a Christmas tree.
 You will need to decorate it with greenery, glittery ornaments, and other props.